Knickerbocker Hospital

 The Knickerbocker Hospital was a 228-bed hospital in New York City, located at 70 Convent Avenue, corner of West 131st Street in Harlem, serving primarily poor and immigrant patients.

 History

-Founded in 1862 as the Manhattan Dispensary, it served as a temporary American Civil War tent facility for returning Union Army invalids^{Dated/offense?}.
+Founded in 1862 as the Manhattan Dispensary, it served as a temporary American Civil War tent facility for returning Union Army invalids.
 In 1885, the New York Times praised its rebirth as the fully equipped Manhattan Hospital, "the only general hospital north of Ninety-ninth street."
 The hospital assumed the city's largest ambulance district for many decades and worked at the forefront of treatments for polio, alcoholism, and gynecological care.

 Manhattan Hospital's successive names were: